JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 always include the first five you see here: `fit`, `learner`, `clone` ,`strip`, `obs`.
 Here [`clone`](@ref) is a utility function provided by LearnAPI that you never overload, while [`obs`](@ref) is discussed under [Providing a separate data front end](@ref) below and is always included because it has a meaningful fallback.
-The `features` method, here provided by a fallback, articulates how the features `X` can be extracted from the training data `(X, y)`.
-We must also include `target` here to flag our model as supervised; again the method itself is provided by a fallback valid in the present case.

 See [`LearnAPI.functions`](@ref) for a checklist of what the `functions` trait needs to return.